-Any/all changes in personal contact information must be reported to the Office of the Registrar for proper maintenance of educational records.
-Specific changes include residential/postal address, home/office/cell phone number(s), and e-mail addresses.
-The Address Update form can be accessed on Gateway Business and Registration website.
+Any/all changes in personal contact information must be reported to the office of the Registrar for proper maintenance of educational records.
+Specific changes include residential/postal address, home/office/cell telephone number(s), and e-mail addresses.
+The address update form can be accessed on Haven.